babybench/2025/faq.md

 ## What kind of submission is expected?

-You’ll be asked to a 2-page abstract describing your approach, a log file automatically generated during training, and a video of the learned behavior.
+You’ll be asked to a 2-page abstract describing your approach and the log files automatically generated during training and evaluation.
 Details can be found [here](../competition/#submission).

 ## How will the winner be chosen?